Accreditation is a non-governmental, voluntary system of

-Council of Educators in Landscape Architecture - Mary Myers, ASLA, Temple University, Ambler, PA (Chair)
+Council of Educators in Landscape Architecture - Ken Brooks, FASLA, Arizona State University, Tempe, AZ (Chair-Elect)

-Council of Landscape Architectural Registration Boards - Ellis Antunez, FASLA, Reno, NV
+Council of Landscape Architectural Registration Boards - Tom Sherry, ASLA, SPVV Landscape, Spokane, WA

-LAAB implemented new standards and procedures during fall 2010.
+LAAB implemented new standards and procedures during Winter 2016.

 2010 Self Evaluation Report Format